gagandt/learn/Database/Sharding.md

 # Sharding
 Sharding is a database architecture pattern related to horizontal partitioning[^1].
 Ideally, it exemplifies a shared-nothing architecture.

-> Sharding involves breaking up one’s data into two or more smaller chunks, called logical shards.
-The logical shards are then distributed across separate database nodes, referred to as physical shards, which can hold multiple logical shards.
+> Sharding involves breaking up one’s data into two or more smaller chunks, called **logical shards**.
+The logical shards are then distributed across separate database nodes, referred to as **physical shards**, which can hold multiple logical shards.
 Despite this, the data held within all the shards collectively represent an entire logical dataset.

 ### What is shared-nothing architecture?
 This means that the shards are autonomous; they don’t share any of the same data or computing resources.